jungleworks/FlightmapSDKDemo-iOS/README.md

 # Features

 ## Simple map
-Simply load a MGLMapView with a custom style URL along with smooth animation.
+### Simply load a MGLMapView with a custom style URL along with smooth animation.<br/>
-Reference Controller - SimpleMapViewController.swift
+### Reference Controller - SimpleMapViewController.swift

 ## Bulk Annotations
 ### Load annotations in bulk and add them to the map via a geojson file.<br/>